-It is in a scalar quantity.
+It is a scalar quantity.

 Joke: Newton, Laplace and Pascal play hide-and-go-seek.
 Laplace starts to count, Pascal jumps behind a bush, but Newton stays on his original place and plots around him with a stick a small square into the soil.
 Laplace stops to count, see immediately Newton and screams "Newton"!
-But Newton answers: "No, no my dear friend, Newton over m squared is Pascal !!!".
+But Newton answers: "No, no my dear friend, what you see is a Newton over m squared - and this is Pascal !!!".